umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 **Source:** https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng

-### Summary of the Artefact
+### Overview of the Artefact

-The Artificial Intelligence Act by the European Union is the first legal framework in the world that is concerned with the regulation of Artificial Intelligence.
-Published in the year 2024, the Act divides Artificial Intelligence systems into different classes based on their degree of risk and imposes obligations on businesses that create and use AI.
-The goal of the Act is to protect human rights and civil liberties, as well as to guarantee privacy, transparency, and security, while stimulating responsible innovation (European Parliament and Council of the European Union 2024).
+Regulating artificial intelligence has become a major concern for the European Union which introduced the first-ever legal framework in 2024 (the AI Act).
+This act regulates AI systems by categorizing them according to their risk level and places many obligations on companies for developing and using AI solutions.
+The aim of the AI Act is to both protect human rights and civil liberties and make sure that privacy, transparency, and security are ensured while encouraging responsible innovation (European Parliament and Council of the European Union n.d.).

-### Reflection and Justification
+### Personal Reflection

-The reason why I selected this artifact is that it illustrates the influence of ethical principles on AI governance.
-The legislation bears a connection with social contract theory in that companies aim to follow regulations that fulfill social needs.
-The encryption may also be looked at as an illustration of adherence to Kantianism as the legislation presumes the idea that people have other qualities than just being instruments in people's hands.
-The findings show me that ethical AI should consist of technology and law.
+I consider the AI Act to be an appropriate example of how ethics affect AI governance because it shows that companies tend to comply with regulations meant to meet social needs.
+The act can also be analyzed from the perspective of Kantian ethics because it suggests that people are more than instruments that could be manipulated.

 ---

-## Overall Reflection

-In creating this e-portfolio, I became more aware of how ethical theories can be employed in the field of Artificial Intelligence.
-Prior to attending Week 4 workshop, my focus had been primarily on the technical features and advantages of AI.
-However, the study of Kantianism, Act Utilitarianism, Rule Utilitarianism, Social Contract Theory and Virtue Ethics made me understand that IT specialists need to take into account justice, privacy, responsibility, dignity of people and the overall consequences of AI for society.
+In developing my e-portfolio, I had a better understanding of ethical theories and how they can be applied to AI.
+I used to focus exclusively on technical aspects of AI until attending Week 4.
+The examination of Kantianism, Act Utilitarianism, Rule Utilitarianism, Social Contract Theory and Virtue Ethics allowed me to realize that IT professionals should consider issues of justice, privacy, responsibility, and dignity of people when dealing with AI.

-Based on my four artifacts, I’ve learned that governments and other professional organizations make efforts to establish standards and regulations regarding responsible use of AI.
-One of the most important points that I’ve learned is the fact that no single ethical theory can provide answer to all ethical issues related to AI.
-Every ethical theory offers a certain perspective on ethical problems, hence IT specialists should bear in mind their responsibilities and rights as well as consequences and social norms before making any decisions.
+Looking at my four artifacts, I concluded that both governmental bodies and professional organizations make attempts to develop rules and standards in terms of responsible use of AI.
+What I find astonishing in this regard is that no ethical theory can solve every ethical problem related to AI.
+Each theory has its own point of view on ethical issue, which is why IT professionals should always keep in mind their both rights and responsibilities as well as ethical consequences of their actions.

-This knowledge has made me more confident in evaluating ethical issues, thus enabling me to make more responsible choices in my career as an ICT specialist.
+This knowledge has made it easier for me to handle ethical dilemmas and thus make correct decisions in my ICT career.

 ---

-## Use of Artificial Intelligence

-During the planning and research phase, some artificial intelligence (AI) tools have been employed for this assessment.
-I used ChatGPT to help me with the development of ideas, location of the right artefacts, arrangement of the structure of the GitHub e-portfolio and gaining an understanding of the ethical theories discussed in the course.
-However, I personally selected the artefacts myself using official sources, verified the information, and made the final changes in the content so that it keeps my understanding and learning in line with the requirements of assessment.
+It is worth noting that artificial intelligence (AI) tools were used in tasks associated with this assessment at the stage of planning and researching.
+For instance, ChatGPT was used for the idea creation, location of appropriate artifacts, organization of the structure of the e-portfolio on GitHub, and familiarizing myself with the ethical theories discussed during the course.
+Nonetheless, the artifacts have been picked independently using credible references, the information was verified, and the content was modified accordingly to match my comprehension and learning objectives.

 ## References